Prof. Simon Fleming

 He was the recipient of the ATERB Medal for Outstanding Investigator in Telecommunications, awarded by the Australian Telecommunications and Electronics Research Board.

 Tim Schmidt gained his BSc (Hons) from the University of Sydney in 1998 winning the University Medal in theoretical chemistry.
 He then studied at Churchill College, Cambridge, gaining a PhD in chemistry from the University of Cambridge in 2001 for work on the femtosecond dynamics of molecules in intense laser field under the supervision of Dr Gareth Roberts.
 Postoctoral work was performed in the group of Professor John Paul Maier in Basel on the electronic spectroscopy of highly unsaturated hydrocarbons of astrophysical relevance.
 Tim returned to Australia in 2003 to work at the CSIRO (CTIP, Lindfield) on modelling of the rubsico enzyme.
 He commenced as a lecturer in the School of Chemistry, The University of Sydney in April 2004, and was appointed as a Senior Lecturer in January 2008.
 He was the recipient of the Coblentz Award in 2010 and was promoted to Associated Professor in 2011

-Shelley joined CUDOS in the School of Physics in April 2010 and currently holds the position of Administration Manager.
+Shelley joined CUDOS in the School of Physics in April 2010 and currently holds the position of Centre Manager.
 She has extensive professional experience in academic and research management environments, having held positions previously in UNSW, UTS, National ICT Australia and the CRC for Cardiac Technology.
 Shelley holds a BA, MBA and a graduate qualification from the University of Oxford in Higher Education Management.